yasen-yankov/ios-docs/Guides/Chart/selection.md

 - <code>TKChartSelectionModeDataPoint</code> - Select a data point

 	- (void)chart:(TKChart *)chart selectedSeries:(TKChartSeries *)series dataPoint:(id<TKChartData>)dataPoint dataIndex:(NSInteger)dataIndex
+	{
+		// Here you can perform the desired action when the selection is changed.
+	}

 You can determine whether a selection is changed by implementing **TKChartDelegate** protocol: